Mary Mackillop Memorial Chapel and Museum

 Apart from the Chapel, a museum has also been incorporated in the compound.
-This facility attracts busses of crowds and or tourists, both local and foreign, wanting to know more about the life of Australia’s first saint.
-The museum is equipped with state of the art technological gadgets & facilities to help provide visitors with a truly transcendental experience to relive Mary Mackillops days.
+This facility attracts busses of crowds and or tourists, both local and foreign, wanting to know more about the life of Australia's first saint.
+The museum is equipped with state of the art technological gadgets and facilities to help provide visitors with a truly transcendental experience to relive Mary Mackillops days.
 Her life story is weaved by the different sections of the museum.
-It is also divided in several buildings, each depicting a phase of Mary’s life.
+It is also divided in several buildings, each depicting a phase of Mary's life.

 Regardless of religious persuasion, it is a pleasant and interesting setting to spend some time for reflection and tranquility, purely from a historical point of view.
 Despite the abundance of activities other than spiritual retreat, Mary Mackillop Place is in fact a soothing resort which refreshes anyone with its divine calmness.